 Because finding sincere gratitude is much easier said than done in the hustle of life, especially when hard times hit.
 And although Angel and I have coped and grown through our fair share of truly hard times (which I will touch upon at the end of this post), let’s be honest about something: 98 percent of the time we create tragedy in our lives out of fairly minor incidents.
 Something doesn’t go exactly as planned, but rather than learn from the experience, we freak out about it and let stress become us.
 Or, we resist the small bits of progress we can make, simply because we can’t achieve exactly what we want all at once.

-Our challenge for you today is to start choosing differently—don’t let the things that are beyond your control dominate you!
+My challenge for you today is to start choosing differently—don’t let the things that are beyond your control dominate you!

 The biggest difference between peace and stress on an average day is attitude.
 It’s all about how you look at a situation and what you decide to do with it.
 It’s remembering that there are no certainties in life; we don’t know exactly what the future will bring.
-So, your best strategy for living is to make the best and most positive use of the present moment, even when it’s far from perfect…
+So your best strategy for living is to make the best and most positive use of the present moment, even when it’s far from perfect…

 Especially when it’s far from perfect!